sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     Figure 21: Coloring numbers are often agnostic to the input size.
 </div>

-The main takeaway of Figure 21 is that **the number of colors does not depend on the dimension** $n$, only on the number of iterations $k$.
+The main takeaway of Figure 21 is that in this case, **the number of colors does not depend on the dimension** $n$, only on the number of iterations $k$.
 In fact, `iter_diff` with $k$ iterations gives rise to a banded Jacobian with $k+1$ bands, for which we can easily verify that the optimal coloring uses as many colors as bands, i.e. $c = k+1$.
-For this particular case, the greedy coloring happens to find the optimal solution.
+For this particular case, the greedy coloring also happens to find the optimal solution.

 ### Performance benefits